-- How do the materials incorporate all grade-band CCCs across the series? - Do the materials incorporate all grade-band elements for each CCC across the series?
-Note if an element is fully met by the materials or partially met.
+- Do the materials incorporate the grade-level appropriate CCCs within the grade band? - Do the materials incorporate all grade-level elements for each CCC across the grade band?
+Note if an element is fully met by the materials or partially met. - Do the materials incorporate repeated opportunities across various contexts for students to use the CCCs?